plone/training/mastering_plone/custom_search.rst

 ..  warning::

-    Skip this since eea.facettednavigation is not yet compatible with Plone 5.
+    The code of eea.facettednavigation is already compatible with Plone 5 but has not been released yet.
+See https://github.com/eea/eea.facetednavigation

 We can use the indexes we created in the last chapter to further improve the talk list.